Suzanna-Linn/slua/docs/beta.md

     - We can add several functions to the same event, they will be called in the same order in which we add them.
     - If we add the same function again, it will be called twice (or as many times as we add it) when the event triggers.
     - All the functions are called when the event triggers, we can't stop the calling sequence once we have processed the event.
+    - If we add a function to different events, there is no way to know which event has called it (unless the events have different number or types of parameters).
     - To remove the handler we will need the returned function if we have passed an anonymous function.

 - *newHandler* = **llevents.once**(*name*, *handler*) : adds a one-time event handler.